getappmap/appmap-js/docs/reference/appmap-python.md

 ### pytest

 `appmap` is a `pytest` plugin.
-When it's installed in a project that uses `pytest`, it will be available to generate AppMaps.
+When it's installed in a project that uses `pytest`, it will be available to generate AppMap Diagrams by default.

 ```
 root@e9987eaa93c8:/src/appmap/test/data/pytest# pip show appmap